RazaMM/resume/resume.typ

   start_date: "January 2023",
   end_date: "February 2023",
   tasks: (
-    "Designed and implemented a website for a home inspection company.", "Utilized SvelteKit and TailwindCSS to build the website's front-end design, ensuring a visually appealing and functional experience for users.", "Implemented a simple email booking form using EmailJS, allowing users to book appointments with the company through the website.", ),
+    "Utilized SvelteKit and TailwindCSS to build a website for a home inspection company.", "Implemented a simple email booking form using EmailJS, allowing users to book appointments with the company through the website.", ),
+)

+#work_entry(
+  "Web Intern",
+  "University of Guelph - Communications & Marketing",
+  start_date: "January 2023",
+  end_date: "Current",
+  tasks: (
+    "Assisted with the revamp of the University's home page developed with GatsbyJS and Bootstrap", "Implemented and maintained a web components library created with StencilJS simplifying developer experience across the University", ),
 )